Loyola University Chicago Scholarships (2025–2026)

 These awards require extra steps (application, nomination, or interview) and have limited slots.
 They are separate from automatic merit and do not include Honors-specific or departmental scholarships (those appear in their own sections).

-Notes: Competitive awards often require early action, nominations, or on-campus interviews.
-Funding is limited, and selection emphasizes both academics and mission/leadership fit.
-GPA/test bands above are estimates based on Loyola’s admitted-student profile and program history.
+Notes: Competitive awards require early action, nominations, or interviews.
+Selection emphasizes academics and service/leadership fit.
+GPA/test bands are estimates based on admitted-student profiles and program history.

 Are these stackable with automatic merit?

 Full-tuition awards (like Ignatian) replace lesser merit awards.
-Other competitive awards may reduce or combine with automatic scholarships depending on total tuition covered.
+Other competitive awards may reduce or combine with automatic scholarships depending on tuition caps.

 Do I need to visit campus for an interview?

-For the Ignatian and some cohort programs, finalists are invited to an in-person or virtual interview during spring events.
+For Ignatian and some cohort programs, finalists are invited for in-person or virtual interviews in spring.

 When should I apply?